 Franziska finished her Bachelor of Science in Biology at the Technical University of Munich, where she worked with picocyanobacteria.
 Being born and raised in Switzerland, she returned to Bern to start a Master’s in Molecular Life Sciences.
 In her MSc thesis, she studies mechanisms of growth control under dietary restriction.

 Benjamin carried out a PhD in Genetics with Prof. Susan Gasser at the FMI in Switzerland, where he studied epigenetic mechanisms of gene control using C. elegans.
 As a postdoc, he joined the group of Prof. Uri Alon at the Weizmann Institute in Israel, studying optimality principles in bacterial growth control.
 Since November 2019, he has been an SNSF Eccellenza Professor at the University of Bern.
-In his new lab, he applies quantitative systems biology approaches to study optimality principles at a multi-cellular scale using C. elegans.
+In his lab, he applies quantitative systems biology approaches to study optimality principles at a multi-cellular scale using C. elegans.

 Optimal Growth control